mUmarBaloch/Flutter-Weather-App/README.md

 # Flutter-Weather-App

   Flutter Weather App is an amazing app developed with Flutter, The Ui is properly arranged, and responsive.
-I totally intend to make this app fully functional working app, but for now this app is simply ui based app.
+I totally intend to make this app fully functional working app.

 ## Features ( availble )